 In January 2012 Nigel made the headlines by addressing Treviso scrum-half Tobias Botes.
 He reprimanded Tobias for continually yelling in protest by ending with the words, “This is not soccer!”
 The phrase instantly became extremely popular among rugby fans.
 This led to T-shirts with this phrase printed being commercialized.

 Nigel was honoured to be appointed referee in the RWC Final at Twickenham.
 He was subsequently presented with the World Rugby Referee Award.

 Nigel is a patron of the LGBT Centre of Excellence Wales and The Wooden Spoon Society rugby charity.
 Also patron of Bullies Out charity in Wales.

-In 2016, Nigel launched the 2019 Rugby World Cup qualifying process.
+Nigel launched the 2019 Rugby World Cup qualifying process.
 He refereed the first qualification match, Saint Vincent and the Grenadines v Jamaica in Arnos Vale.
-Also in 2016 he became the most-capped rugby referee when he took charge of the Fiji-Tonga clash in Suva.
+In 2016 he became the most-capped rugby referee when he took charge of the Fiji-Tonga clash in Suva.
 Thus overtaking Jonathan Kaplan’s record of 70 tests.
 In 2017 Nigel made his 150th Pro12 appearance when he took charge of the Judgement Day clash between Newport Gwent Dragons and Scarlets.

 Nigel is much in demand as both an entertaining speaker with a host of humorous and inspirational stories.
-He is also an effective business speaker on various themes including leadership, effective communication, team-building, motivation, diversity and positive mental health.
+He is also an effective business speaker on various themes.
+These include leadership, effective communication, team-building, motivation, diversity and positive mental health.